NDDC and campaign of calumny against NASS

-Some faceless youth groups in the Niger Delta states are allegedly set to stage protests against the Hon.
+Some faceless youth groups in the Niger Delta states are allegedly set to stage a protest against the Hon.
 Olubunmi Tunji-Ojo led House of Representatives Committee on NDDC.

-The planned protest has also been programmed to prevent the minister of Niger Delta Affairs, Godswill Akpabio from appearing before the House of Representatives Committee on NDDC on Monday.

 All arrangements we hear have already been concluded to use some paid individuals to change narrative on the true position of things with the ongoing probe into the financial malfeasance allegedly committed by members of the NDDC Interim Management Committee.

-what the members of House of Representatives Committee on NDDC deserve for their courageous resolve to unravel the depth of endemic corruption in the NDDC id commendation rather any form of paid protest.
+what the members of House of Representatives Committee on NDDC deserve for their courageous resolve to unravel the depth of endemic corruption in the NDDC is commendation rather any form of paid protest.

 We advise other youth groups that genuinely desire true development in the Niger Delta states to shun all forms of financial inducement that could make them participate in the planned protest.